keyvanamiri/DepartureTimes/README.md

 In the frontend, the map is loaded using Google Maps API as was mentioned earlier.
 Once loaded, the user can specify their desired location by dragging the marker, and once the marker is placed at a new location, the new bus stops near that location are loaded and displayed.
 Upon clicking on one of these stops, the detailed information about that stop and its associated route as well as departure (or arrival) times are displayed.
-Every click on one of the stops (it can be the same stop as well), will show the current up-to-date prediction of next departure times for that stop.
+Every click on one of the stops (it can be the same stop as well), will show the current up-to-date prediction of the next departure times for that stop.
 The data for this queries are provided through communication done through jQuery with the backend Servlets.
 </p>